zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

        For DXP to work properly, the application server JVM must use the ``GMT`` time zone and ``UTF-8`` file encoding.
     ```

-    Also make sure to set `MW_HOME` to the directory containing the WebLogic server on the machine.
+    Also make sure to set `MW_HOME` to the folder containing the WebLogic server on the machine.
 For example,

     ```bash
     export MW_HOME="/Users/ray/Oracle/wls12210"